hmchen47/DataScience/AppliedDS-UMich/3-AML/01-FundML.md

     plt.xlabel('Training set proportion (%)')
     plt.ylabel('accuracy');
     ```

++ K-NN Analysis with `k` value:
+    + smaller `k`:
+        + good at learning the classess for individual points in the training set
+        + decision boundary: fragmented with considerable variation
+        + sensitive to noise, outliers, mislabeled data and other sources of variations iin individual data points
+    + larger `k`:
+        + area assigned to different classes - smother and not as fragmented and more robust to
+        + possibly with some mistakes, more mistakes in individual points
+    + Bias tradeoff

 + How sensitive is k-NN classifier accuracy to the choice of 'k' parameter?
     <a href="https://www.coursera.org/learn/python-machine-learning/lecture/MwsUM/k-nearest-neighbors-classification">
         <br/><img src="images/fig1-20.png" title= "Accuracy vs k values" alt="The diagram illustrates the relationship between k-value and corresponding accuracy" width="300">
     </a>

 + Q: Which of these could be an acceptable sequence of operations using scikit-learn to apply the k-nearest neighbors classification method?
     1. read_table, train_test_split, fit, KNeighborsClassifier, score